Skip to main content

 • General Settings

-Masquerading hides the source IP address of data packets by replacing it with the router’s WAN IP address.
-The masquerading and MSS clamping features must be enabled on the WAN interface and disabled on the LAN interface.
+follow the menus.
+The Masquerading checkboxes in the table under Zones=>Forward on the incoming page can be configured.
+Masquerading hides the source IP address of data packets with the router's WAN IP address.
+The masquerading and MSS compression feature of the WAN interface must be enabled, but it should be disabled on the LAN interface.

 Masquerading-421